rezazad68/smunet/README.md

 ## Run Demo
-For training deep model and evaluating on the Brats dataset set follow the bellow steps:</br>
+For training deep model and evaluating on the BraTA 2018 dataset set follow the bellow steps:</br>
+1- Download the BraTS 2018 train dataset from [this](https://www.kaggle.com/sanglequang/brats2018) link and extract it inside the `dataset_BraTS2018` folder. </br>
+2- Run `train.ipynb` for training the model. </br>
+3- For performance calculation and producing segmentation result, run `evaluation.ipynb`.</br>

+Notice: our implementation uses the ACN codes: https://github.com/Wangyixinxin/ACN